AlgoTradingPage/AlgoTradingPage/README.md

 [<img src="https://img.shields.io/badge/Medium-@Algotrading0103-white">](https://medium.com/@algotrading0103)

 ### To know more about Algotrading and Automation in detail, go through our blogs...
-1. Want to know what AlgoTradin is?
+1. Want to know what AlgoTrading is?
 Read this blog...[What is AlgoTrading](https://medium.com/@algotrading0103/what-is-algotrading-3e84e8030268)
 2. Know about what backtesting is & its importance...[Backtesting Strategy with Python](https://medium.com/@algotrading0103/backtesting-your-strategy-with-python-part-1-1b1c47e1b550)

 ### Contributors :